-A quality pair of studio headphones are absolutely essential for vocal and instrument recording in your home studio.
+A quality pair of studio headphones for recording are absolutely essential for vocal and instrument recording in your home studio.
 Your studio headphones will allow you to hear the click track, and any other tracks you have already recorded, in order to maintain an accurate tempo while singing or playing along.
 You can’t use your monitor speakers for this purpose, since monitors playing in the same room as an open mic will cause feedback, and can even damage sensitive mics like condensers and ribbons.
 Today I’m looking at the most popular options for studio headphones and helping you decide which pair is right for you.
 First, let’s look at the features you’ll want to look for, and what makes a pair of headphones a good choice.

 What Makes a Pair of Headphones Good for the Studio?